Aircloak/aircloak/air/docs/content/sql/query-results.md

 ## Low-count filtering

 The Aircloak anonymizing aggregation functions `count()`, `sum()`, `avg()`, `min()`, `max()`, `stddev()`, and `median()` compute outputs from the data of multiple users.
-If the number of distinct users used in a aggregation function is too small, then the output is suppressed (not reported).
+If the number of distinct users used in an aggregation function is too small, the output is suppressed (not reported).
 This suppression is called *low-count filtering*.

-The threshold for the low-count filter is itself a noisy value with an average of four.
-If there are four distinct users that comprise an output, then there is a 50% chance the output will be suppressed.
+The threshold for the low-count filter is itself a noisy value with an average of 4.
+If there are 4 distinct users that comprise an output, then there is a 50% chance the output will be suppressed.
 Fewer users increases the chance of suppression, and more users decreases the chance of suppression.
 Any reported output always has at least 2 distinct users.
 As a result, the value reported for `count()` is never less than 2.

 For instance, suppose that a query counts the users with each given first name, and that the names in the `users` table (before anonymization) are distributed as follows: